sensor-dream/APIVOF/guidelines/list-info/P-packs-in-system-fedora-34.md

 <summary>PackageKit-command-not-found</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Ask the user to install command line programs automatically
+Short desc    : Ask the user to install command line programs automatically
 URL          : http://www.freedesktop.org/software/PackageKit/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : A simple helper that offers to install new packages on the command line
+Descript     : A simple helper that offers to install new packages on the command line
              : using PackageKit.
 ```